Login

 Bruce Myers

 Bruce Myers is a software engineer from the Grand Rapids, Michigan area, and he is the wizard behind the coding on RabbitEars.
 He approached me in an e-mail on March 14, 2008 in response to my message on the front page seeking someone to help me out.
-He is a software engineer who has been coding since 1985, and has experience in Java, C++, HTML, JavaScript, php.
+He is a software engineer who has been coding since 1985, and has experience in Java, C++, HTML, JavaScript, and PHP.
 Without him, RabbitEars would still be just a dream.

 How to Submit Updates and What to Submit